-Overall total energy production is expected to rise slightly over the next few decades in all scenarios, mostly due to increased unconventional oil and, in GHG reduction scenarios, biomass production. grows by 60 % with respect to 2015, a growth that reaches 80 % for BAU and PRO in 2050.
+Overall total energy production is expected to rise slightly over the next few decades in all scenarios, mostly due to increased unconventional oil and, in GHG reduction scenarios, biomass production.
+For 2030, for all scenarios, unconventional oil grows by 60 % with respect to 2015, a growth that reaches 80 % for BAU and PRO in 2050.
 This progression would then be reversed in the most demanding scenarios, with a 2050 production back to 10 % above 2015 level for FED, and even 10% below 2015 level for 80P, as these last two scenarios impose direct and indirect constraints on fossil fuel production.